AchrafKassioui/SpriteKit-Box2D/README.md

 ## Dependencies

 The project uses Luiz Fernando's Box2D v3 Swift wrapper, [SwiftBox2D](https://github.com/LuizZak/SwiftBox2D).
 If Xcode does not fetch it automatically, try File -> Packages -> Resolve Package Versions.

+## References

+- Glenn Fiedler, [Fix Your Timestep!](https://gafferongames.com/post/fix_your_timestep/), 2004.
+Used to setup a fixed update in SpriteKit.
+- Erin Catto, [Determinism](https://box2d.org/posts/2024/08/determinism/).
+Used to setup the Determinism test scene.